- Calendar of Events

 SCOL Class Taping Policy:

-To request that a class or event be taped students and student groups must fill out the form below and submit it to the Associate Dean of Student Affairs, Patty Powell, in the Student Affairs Office.
+To request that a class or event be taped students and student groups must fill out the form below and submit it to the Assistant Dean of Student Affairs, Jessica Boynton, in the Student Affairs Office.

 The student or student group must obtain written permission (email OK) from their professor or the presenter to tape the class or event.

-Dean Powell will grant approval to tape classes in extreme situations such as hospitalizations, accidents, deaths in the family, sickness, etc.
+Dean Boynton will grant approval to tape classes in extreme situations such as hospitalizations, accidents, deaths in the family, sickness, etc.

 - Family Emergencies